 - Strongly oppose the taking of bears from the wild specifically to populate zoos, animal parks and collections

-- Call for the transfer of bears kept in unacceptable conditions to other facilities (including appropriate zoos) that can satisfy the space and enrichment criteria required
+- Call for the transfer of bears kept in substandard conditions to other certified facilities (including appropriate zoos) that can satisfy the space and enrichment criteria required

 - To this end, work with zoos to compose a database of captive bears and to formulate a plan to move captive bears from the worst to the best facilities

 - Oppose the enforced socialising of captive bears